Materials-Consortia/OPTIMADE/optimade.md

 * **Description**: Names of the different elements present in the structure.
 * **Requirements/Conventions**:
-    * The chemical symbols of elements as a list property consisting of strings.
+    * The chemical symbols of elements as a list of strings.
     * The order MUST be alphabetical.
     * This property is REQUIRED
 * **Examples**: